Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 <img src = "assets/9.1.drop.png">

 **Uh oh!!** That result set shows that even our `sysadmin` can make mistakes.
 We incorrectly dropped production `truck` and not development `truck_dev`!
-Thankfully, Snowflakes Time-Travel can come to the rescue again.
+Thankfully, Snowflake's Time-Travel can come to the rescue again.

 ### Step 2 - Undropping a Table
 Hurry up and run the next query before any systems are impacted which will [UNDROP](https://docs.snowflake.com/en/sql-reference/sql/undrop-table) the `truck` table.